-Since becoming a widow, I’ve given a lot of thought about the value of my life; the purpose and the meaning of it.
+Since becoming a widow, I’ve given a lot of thought to the value of my life; the purpose and the meaning of it.
 I’ve wondered why I’m here in this world that seems so filled with pain.
 I’ve wondered if I want to continue living in this world into old age.
-I’ve wondered if there is a greater positive impact for my life—or for my death.
+I’ve wondered if there is a greater positive impact on my life – or my death.

 As I hit one stumbling block after another, I have to wonder if I want to fight for my life should it become medically necessary to do so.
-And the answer is no. No, at this point in my life I would not—I will not—fight to live.
+And the answer is … I don’t know.

 You see, I’m miserable.
 I spend my days alone and I imagine much of my future will be spent alone.
 I am not the kind of woman that most men want to date, and I’m not willing to pretend to be a different kind of woman just to fix that.
 I don’t expect that I will ever remarry, and I am unable to have children.
 Every time I try to change my course to a happy future, I seem to fail.